0:00

 The video cites two previous written articles that explore the theme in further detail:

-Contact me on LinkedIn to keynote at your next conference or executive retreat, book one of my popular 90-minute pick Geoff’s brains sessions for senior executives, or tailor custom coaching support for your development as a future-fit culture catalyst.
+Contact me to keynote at your next leadership conference or executive retreat, book one of my popular 90-minute "pick Geoff’s brains" sessions for senior executives, or tailor a custom coaching package for your development as a future-fit culture catalyst.

 1